fterra-encora/exercise-4/README.md

 If a variable appears in the template text but is not defined in the variables map, it throws an error.

 Variable syntax can be escaped by using a `\` (backslach) before it.

+Variable names must follow these rules:
+- Variable names may contain letters, digits (0-9) or the underscore character _.
+- Variable names must begin with a letter from A-Z or the underscore _ character.
+Either lowercase or uppercase letters are acceptable.